frictionlessdata/website/site/tooling/data-package-tools/README.md

 ---
 title: Data Package Tools
 tagline: A simple and intuitive way to define and ship metadata with your data that works with your existing tools.
+description: A simple and intuitive way to define and ship metadata with your data that works with your existing tools.
 image: /data-package-diagram.png
 hexagon: Data Audit, Data API
 github: datapackage-py, datapackage-js, datapackage-ui, datapackage-php, datapackage-r, datapackage-rb, datapackage-java, DataPackage.jl, datapackage-go, datapackage-clj